 Language in Solo: A Star Wars Story

 I try my best to give an accurate depiction on how much profanity is in a film for my kid friendly movie reviews, but sometimes I get really engrossed in a film, and I miss it.
-I counted about a handful of swear words including a**, sh**, damn.
-There were about 5, I would say.
-I also tried hard to pay attention if they say God.
-There was one instance that I may have heard it, but I’m not 100% sure.
-I will watch Solo: A Star Wars Story again the night before it comes out and make sure.
+I counted about a handful of swear words including a**, sh**, damn, and hell.
+There were about 7, I would say.

 Violence in Solo: A Star Wars Story

-As far as violence is concerned, I would say this is the least violent of the Star Wars movies.
+As far as violence is concerned, is Solo kid friendly?
+I would say this is the least violent of the Star Wars movies.
 That doesn’t mean there aren’t some great action scenes.
 There are fights and battles, blasters and other weapons killing people, explosions, but it’s not over the top.

 I would still use caution with children that are sensitive to violence.
 While I tend to be more lenient with violence in Star Wars movies, because of the fantasy aspect (space, different types of weapons, lack of blood), you know your child best.
 Don’t force them to watch a movie they’re not comfortable with or screen it before you decide to take them.

 I took all my girls ages 5, 7, 9, 11, and 13, and they were fine.
 My 7-year-old did come over a couple of times to sit next to me, especially during tense scenes that involved Chewbacca.

 Should You Take Kids to See Solo: A Star Wars Story?